Portugal with Camille Becerra

 Who is going on this trip?

+This is a women-only trip.
 We limit the group to no more than 20 adventurers.
-You can expect to be joined by a diverse range of fellow travelers in terms of age and background – including solo travelers, couples and friends traveling together.
+You can expect to be joined by a diverse range of fellow travelers in terms of age and background.
 Our experiences are about being fun and inclusive.

 Who is leading the trip?